Generations in the workplace

 3min

-Understanding how each generation navigates its career is critical for organizations.
-By attracting and supporting talent across all age groups, companies can meet the diverse needs and motivations of a multigenerational workforce.
-This approach drives innovation, enhances profitability,4 and can help mitigate talent shortages5 while improving retention.6
+- By attracting and supporting talent across all age groups, companies can meet the diverse needs and motivations of a multigenerational workforce.
+This approach drives innovation, enhances profitability4, and can help mitigate talent shortages1 while improving retention6.

-Diversity and inclusion at ABB
+Diversity and Inclusion at ABB

 At ABB, we believe that generational diversity is one of our strengths.
 By tapping into the perspectives, skills, and experiences of every generation, we’re not just driving business performance and sparking innovation, we’re shaping a safe, fair and inclusive culture where everyone can come as they are.